 When you find your Asko dryer not turning on it’s possible that the door isn’t closed all the way.
 As a safety precaution, the dryer won’t start if the door isn’t properly closed and latched.
 Make sure the door is closed all the way before attempting to turn on the dryer.

 If the dryer door won’t latch appropriately or stay closed, it’s possible that the latch is damaged and requires a professional repair.
+Always be gentle with the door and avoid slamming it shut to prevent damage to the latch.

 Asko Dryer Stops Before Clothes Are Dry